FerretDB/FerretDB/website/blog/2023-11-09-how-to-package-and-deploy-ferretdb-with-acorn.md

 <!--truncate-->

-FerretDB is an open-source document database alternative for MongoDB that provides PostgreSQL or SQLite as the database backend options.
+FerretDB is an open-source document database alternative for MongoDB that provides PostgreSQL or SQLite as database backend options.
 This means you can [use FerretDB for production environments without worrying about vendor lock-in](https://blog.ferretdb.io/5-ways-to-avoid-database-vendor-lock-in/).
 And by using Acorn, you can easily make deployments easier.